Abuja Thermal Power Station

 Abuja Thermal Power Station is a 1,350 MW natural gas-fired thermal power plant under construction in Nigeria.
 The project is an NNPC (Nigerian National Petroleum Corporation) flagship power projects along the AKK corridor.
-This is part of the 3,600MW cumulative power capacity which includes Kaduna IPP (900MW) and Kano IPP (1,350MW).
+This is part of the 3,600 MW cumulative power capacity which includes Kaduna IPP (900 MW) and Kano IPP (1,350 MW).
 The project will be delivered in collaboration with General Electric (GE) as the Original Equipment Manufacturer (OEM) and China Machinery and Engineering Corporation (CMEC) as the Engineering, Procurement and Construction (EPC) Contractor.

 Location

 The power plant is located on a 547 ha of land in the community of Dukpa, in the Gwagwalada Area Council of the city of Abuja, Nigeria's capital.
 Gwagwalada is located approximately 51 km, west of Abuja Federal Capital.

 Overview

 Abuja Thermal Power Station is a collaborative effort between (a) the Nigerian National Petroleum Corporation (NNPC), which will supply the natural gas (b) the government of the United States, a donor to the project (c) General Electric Nigeria (GE Nigeria), who will supply the gas turbines and (d) a yet to be identified independent power producer.
-When completed, the power station is expected to produce 1,350 megawatts of electricity, which will be connected to the Nigerian national electricity grid.
-It's electricity will be sold to NBET and it is projected to generate $700-$800 million annually within the first 10yrs of operation, which would be about $8 billion in 10 years.
+When completed, the power station is expected to produce 1,350 MW of electricity, which will be connected to the Nigerian national electricity grid.
+Its electricity will be sold to NBET and it is projected to generate $700-$800 million annually within the first 10yrs of operation, which would be about $8 billion in 10 years.